azuqua/node-token-sockjs/README.md

 	// if options.authentication is a function then it will be called on each token request with the request object and a callback as parameters
-	// the callback must be called with a truthy second parameter for the client to be issued a token options.authentication = function(req, callback){
+	// the callback must be called with a truthy second parameter for the client to be issued a token
+	// if the callback's second parameter is an object it will be attached to the socket
+	// otherwise req.session will be attached to the socket options.authentication = function(req, callback){
 		// query a database, interact with passport, etc doSomethingAsync(req.query, function(error, resp){